steelbreeze/state.js/docs/state.md

 **autoBootstrap**: `boolean`, Set to false to manually control when bootstrapping occurs.

-### fsm.StateMachine.evaluate(message, instance, autoBootstrap)
+### fsm.StateMachine.evaluate(message, instance)

-Passes a message to a state machine instance for evaluation.
+Evaluates a message to determine if a state transition can be made.

-The message will cause the guard conditions of outbound transitions from the current state to be evaluated; if a single guard evaluates true, it will trigger transition traversal.
-Transition traversal may cause a chain of transitions to be traversed.
+State machines initially delegate messages to their child regions for evaluation.

 **Parameters**

-**message**: `any`, A message to pass to a state machine instance for evaluation that may cause a state transition.
+**message**: `any`, The message that will be evaluated.

-**instance**: `IActiveStateConfiguration`, The object representing a particular state machine instance.
+**instance**: `IActiveStateConfiguration`, The state machine instance.

-**autoBootstrap**: `boolean`, Set to false to manually control when bootstrapping occurs.

-**Returns**: `boolean`, True if the method caused a state transition.
+**Returns**: `boolean`, True if the message triggered a state transition.

 ### fsm.StateMachine.accept(visitor, arg)